The State of the Hourly Worker:

 Organizations don’t have to tackle this alone.
 Fueled by new technology, automated workforce scheduling solutions help to effectively scale operations while prioritizing worker preferences.
 It’s a win-win strategy for both hourly workers and employers; one that’s proven to drive business transformation for organizations that depend on hourly workforces.

-In February 2019, Shiftboard partnered with Lux Insights to conduct research on the perspectives of American workers and the impact of work scheduling on job satisfaction and worker retention.
-A sample of 2,150 U.S. adults age 18 and over were surveyed online.
+Shiftboard recently partnered with Lux Insights to conduct research on the perspectives of American workers and the impact of work scheduling on job satisfaction and worker retention.
+A sample of 2,150 U.S. adults ages 18 and over were surveyed online.
 Data was collected and weighted so as to reflect national distributions of gender, age, and region, according to U.S. Census data.
 The margin of error is ± 2.1.
 Survey respondents self-identified as working in shifts, being paid hourly, or never having done shift work in the past.